MicrosoftDocs/win32/desktop-src/SecProv/isownershipallowed-win32-tpm.md

-﻿---
+---
-Description: 'The IsOwnershipAllowed method of the Win32\_Tpm class indicates whether the ability to install an owner for the device is permitted.' ms.assetid: 'dfeb5afe-4169-470b-b5e4-cf1e5781271e'
+Description: The IsOwnershipAllowed method of the Win32\_Tpm class indicates whether the ability to install an owner for the device is permitted. ms.assetid: dfeb5afe-4169-470b-b5e4-cf1e5781271e
-title: 'IsOwnershipAllowed method of the Win32\_Tpm class'
+title: IsOwnershipAllowed method of the Win32\_Tpm class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IsOwnershipAllowed method of the Win32\_Tpm class